Some hedge funds bet big on health insurers before Trump vote

 With Donald Trump vowing to overturn the law, UnitedHealth and Anthem have also posted strong gains since the end of the third quarter.
 Anthem has climbed 10.5 percent in the last six weeks with UnitedHealth gaining 9 percent and Aetna Inc posting a 7.5 percent rise.

-Investment managers Hotchkis & Wiley Capital Management as well as Cornerstone Advisors Inc each raised their stakes in Anthem while Vulcan Value Partners and Two Sigma Investments increased their bets on UnitedHealth.
+Glenview Capital boosted its Anthem bet by 41 percent while Hotchkis & Wiley Capital Management and Cornerstone Advisors Inc also each raised their stakes.
+Vulcan Value Partners and Two Sigma Investments increased their bets on UnitedHealth.

 Most investment managers released their 13-F filings on Monday and while the information is backward looking, it is watched closely by investors for hints of upcoming trends.
 The filings also reveal which managers made moves, identifying by name the investors who may have been behind big gyrations.

-Not all investors stuck with the insurers, however, with a good number trimming their investments in the run-up to the U.S. election.
+Not all investors stuck with the health insurers, however, with a good number trimming their investments in the run-up to the U.S. election on November 8.
 With most polls calling for Hillary Clinton to win the White House, some investors were concerned she could impose greater regulation on drug companies and curb their price hikes.

 Hedge fund Adage trimmed its bet on Humana but held onto 1.1 million shares.
 Arrowgrass Capital Partners cut its bet by nearly half but still owned 1.9 million shares.
 And Farallon Capital Management, founded by Tom Steyer, cut its position by 45 percent to 382,000 shares.